Aliases for DOK5 Gene

 GeneCards Summary for DOK5 Gene

 DOK5 (Docking Protein 5) is a Protein Coding gene.
-Among its related pathways are Signaling events regulated by Ret tyrosine kinase and BDNF signaling pathway.
-GO annotations related to this gene include phospholipid binding and insulin receptor binding.
-An important paralog of this gene is DOK1.
+Diseases associated with DOK5 include Malignant Pheochromocytoma.
+Among its related pathways are RET signaling and Developmental Biology.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity, downstream of receptor and insulin receptor binding.
+An important paralog of this gene is DOK6.